Widnes F.C.

-Widnes Football Club is an English association football club, based in Widnes, Cheshire.
-They play their home matches at the DCBL Stadium, Widnes.
-They are affiliated to the Liverpool County FA.
+Widnes Football Club was an English association football club, based in Widnes, Cheshire.
+They played their home matches at the DCBL Stadium, Widnes.
+They were affiliated to the Liverpool County Football Association.

 On 29 June 2025 the club announced that it had withdrawn from the Northern Premier League, and currently do not field a first team.

+On 18 September 2025 a phoenix club called Widnes Town was announced who will play their home matches at the DCBL Stadium.

 History

-Early years: 2003 to 2012
+2003–2012: Early years

 The club was founded in February 2003 as The Dragons A.F.C. by former secretary Bill Morley as a local junior football club.
 In 2008, the club was awarded the FA Charter Standard Development award for its continuous development of grassroots football.